hashicorp/vscode-terraform/README.md

 ## Telemetry

 We use telemetry to send error reports to our team, so we can respond more effectively.
-If you want to [disable this setting](https://code.visualstudio.com/docs/getstarted/telemetry#_disable-telemetry-reporting), add `"telemetry.enableTelemetry": false` to your settings.json and that will turn off all telemetry in VSCode.
+You can configure VS Code to send all telemetry, just crash telemetry, just errors or turn it off entirely by [configuring](https://code.visualstudio.com/docs/getstarted/telemetry#_disable-telemetry-reporting) `"telemetry.telemetryLevel"` to your desired value.
 You can also [monitor what's being sent](https://code.visualstudio.com/docs/getstarted/telemetry#_output-channel-for-telemetry-events) in your logs.

 ### Multiple Workspaces
 If you have multiple root modules in your workspace, you can configure the language server settings to identify them.
 Edit this through the VSCode Settings UI or add a `.vscode/settings.json` file using the following template: